tangowithcode/tango_with_django_2/manuscript/chapter3.md

 When setting ports, it is unlikely that you will be able to use TCP port 80 or 8080 as these are traditionally reserved for HTTP traffic.
 Also, any port below 1024 is considered to be [privileged](http://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html) by your operating system.

 While you won't be using the lightweight development server to deploy your application, it's nice to be able to demo your application on another machine in your network.
-Running the server with your machine's IP address will enable others to enter in `http://<your_machines_ip_address>:<port>/` and view your Web application.
+Running the server with your machine's IP address will enable others to enter in `http://<your_machines_ip_address>:<port>/` and view your web application.
 Of course, this will depend on how your network is configured.
 There may be proxy servers or firewalls in the way that would need to be configured before this would work.
 Check with the administrator of the network you are using if you can't view the development server remotely.

 ## Creating a Django App
-A Django project is a collection of *configurations* and *apps* that together make up a given Web application or website.
+A Django project is a collection of *configurations* and *apps* that together make up a given web application or website.
 One of the intended outcomes of using this approach is to promote good software engineering practices.
 By developing a series of small applications, the idea is that you can theoretically drop an existing application into a different Django project and have it working with minimal effort.

 A Django application exists to perform a particular task.
 You need to create specific apps that are responsible for providing your site with particular kinds of functionality.
 For example, we could imagine that a project might consist of several apps including a polling app, a registration app, and a specific content related app.
 In another project, we may wish to re-use the polling and registration apps, and so can include them in other projects.
 We will talk about this later.
 For now, we are going to create the app for the *Rango* app.